OpenNMT/nmt-wizard/server/Implementation.md

 When a worker is started:
 * all active tasks are pushed back on _work_ or _service queues_ depending on their status.

+# Resources status

+Tasks running on a given resource are listed in corresponding redis list `resource:<service>:<resourceid>`.
+If a launch fails (node not reachable, or actual resource not availble on the node) - the corresponding resource is put in _quarantine_ for time specified in configuration file.
+During this time, the resource will not be allocated anymore.